nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/installing-on-linux.md

 sudo systemctl restart nginx
 ```

-Now everything is ready, you can proceed to install and configure the store.
+Now that everything is ready, you can proceed to install and configure the store.

 ## Installation process

-The further installation process for nopCommerce it does not differ from the installation process on Windows, you can see the instruction by [this link](xref:en/installation-and-upgrading/installing-nopcommerce/installing-on-windows#install-nopcommerce).
+The further installation process for nopCommerce is the same as the installation process on Windows; you can see the instruction following [this link](xref:en/installation-and-upgrading/installing-nopcommerce/installing-on-windows#install-nopcommerce).

 ## Troubleshooting

 ### Gdip

-*If you have a problem with loading images in the RichText Box (The type initializer for 'Gdip' threw an exception) just install the libgdiplus library*:
+*If you have a problem with loading images in the RichText Box (The type initializer for 'Gdip' threw an exception), just install the libgdiplus library*:

 ```cmd
 sudo apt-get install libgdiplus